Biologically Safe * Ecologically Clean * Radioactive-Waste Free * Unlimited * Inexpensive

 - Achieve the third condition for net energy–sufficient plasma density in the plasmoid (the tiny ball of plasma created by the device)–by:

-- Improving the symmetry of the current sheath to bring the density from our current 0.1 milligrams/cm³ to our theoretically-predicted level for pure deuterium which is tens of mg/cm³;
+- Greatly reducing impurities with beryllium electrodes to bring the density from our current 0.1 milligrams/cm³ to our theoretically-predicted level for pure deuterium which is tens of mg/cm³;

-- Continuing the density increase by mixing in nitrogen, krypton and other gases, with the density at this stage reaching hundreds of milligrams/cm³;
+- Continuing the density increase by mixing in nitrogen, neon or other gases, with the density at this stage reaching hundreds of milligrams/cm³;

-- Shortening the electrodes, which will lead to the ultimate plasma density needed to achieve the fusion net-energy production, a density of the order of grams/cm³.
+- Increasing the current in the device, which will lead to the ultimate plasma density needed to achieve the fusion net-energy production, a density of the order of grams/cm³.

 - Achieve billion-gauss magnetic fields in the plasmoids needed for the quantum magnetic field effect.